Lascorbe/CocoaConferences/README.md

 ### More

-A Twitter's list with all the conferences made by [Boris Bügling](https://twitter.com/NeoNacho) | [List](https://twitter.com/NeoNacho/lists/cocoaconferences)
+A [Twitter's list](https://twitter.com/NeoNacho/lists/cocoaconferences) with all the conferences made by [Boris Bügling](https://twitter.com/NeoNacho)

 If you want to add a conference to this list or edit the info, send a **pull request**, [ping me on twitter](https://twitter.com/lascorbe) or get in touch at [luis@nsspain.com](mailto:luis@nsspain.com).
 Thank you!